GATT Procedure

 GATT (Gonioscopy-Assisted Transluminal Trabeculotomy) is a minimally invasive surgical treatment for the management of open angle glaucomas and is a modification of a glaucoma surgery (trabeculotomy) that has been around for over 50 years.
 Trabeculotomy has a proven history of being safe and effective for the treatment of open angle glaucoma.

-The GATT procedure is performed via micro-incisions in the cornea.
-An incision about 1.0 mm in size is made in the periphery of your cornea through which the surgery is completed.
+Surgeons perform the GATT procedure through micro-incisions in the cornea.
+They make a 1.0 mm incision at the cornea’s periphery to complete the surgery.
 After entering the eye, the surgical procedure involves cutting through the trabecular meshwork, cannulating Schlemm’s canal 360°, and unroofing Schlemm’s canal.

 One major advantage of this procedure is that it is able to access the entire natural drainage system and open in 360°, rather than targeting only a small portion of the drainage system.
-It is believed that opening the whole drainage system gives the best chance of the procedure working and adequate lowering the intraocular pressure.
+Surgeons believe that opening the entire drainage system gives the best chance for the procedure to succeed and adequately lower intraocular pressure.

 A second advantage of this procedure is that it does not involve opening up the conjunctival tissues to access Schlemm’s canal.
-Therefore, if further surgery is needed, there is less scar tissue and subsequent surgeries have a significantly higher rate of success.
+Therefore, further surgery encounters less scar tissue, and subsequent procedures achieve a significantly higher success rate.

-GATT is indicated for the surgical treatment of open angle glaucomas in both adults and children.
+Doctors use GATT to surgically treat open-angle glaucoma in both adults and children.
 However, in contrast to other “angle surgeries”, some forms of closed-angle glaucoma may also benefit.

 How does it work?

 GATT reduces IOP by restoring the trabeculo-canalicular outflow pathway.
 It increases the flow of aqueous humor from the anterior chamber, directly into and around Schlemm’s canal, and out through the collector channels.
-This procedure does not create a ‘bleb’ on the surface of the eye as fluid is routed through normal physiological pathways.
+This procedure routes fluid through normal physiological pathways and does not create a bleb on the eye’s surface.

 For more details, please read the GATT article in Ophthalmology times.

-When you and your doctor make a decision to proceed with GATT, you will meet with our preoperative scheduling nurse who will give you detailed instructions on how to prepare yourself for your upcoming surgery and what is involved in getting to the operative room for the procedure.
+When you and your doctor decide to proceed with GATT, our preoperative scheduling nurse will provide detailed instructions on preparing for surgery and arriving at the operating room.
 See Preoperative instructions for more information.

 This is an outpatient procedure performed in an ambulatory surgery center.
 The surgery itself takes less than one hour in most cases.
 The surgery is usually done under local anesthesia with intravenous sedation.
 Sometimes, this surgery is combined with other surgeries, often with cataract surgery.